sCrypt-Inc/learn-scrypt-courses/en/course-01/lesson-01/chapter-15/README.md

 ## Update State

-We have parsed the current two states of the contract from the original bytes of the contract: `turn` and `board`.
+We have parsed the current two states of the contract from the locking script of the contract: `turn` and `board`.
 Next we need to update these two states.

 ```solidity
 board = Util.setElemAt(board, n, play);